TomLany/NOAA-Weather-Grabber/readme.md

 	?>

-The following example includes conditional tags and sample HTML you could use to display weather data.
+The following example includes conditional tags and sample HTML you could use to display weather data in a PHP file.
 Don't forget to include the correct path to your image library and your `weather.php` file.

 	<?php require_once('weather.php'); ?>